jamesesguerra/vault/networking/4 - The Network Layer/6 - SDN & Generalized Forwarding.md

 You have 1 SDN controller that maintains accurate network state information to network-control applications running in the same plane.
 These network-control applications are the *brains* of the control plane as they monitor, specify, and control the data plane.

 ![[sdn-model.png]]

+#### SDN controller layers
+1. **southbound layer**
+- communication between SDN controller and network-controlled devices
+- controller communicates via a protocol, OpenFlow, to control the devices
+- devices communicate to inform the controller about the current state of the network

+2. **northbound layer**
+- interface to the network-control applications
+- network-control applications can read/write network state data and flow tables
+- applications can also subscribe to events and respond